 Best Ski Resorts for Night Skiing

 One of our favourite ski resorts for night skiing is Niseko.
-All three resort areas at Annupuri, Niseko Village, and Hirafu all offer night skiing, so no matter where you have your home base, you can continue skiing well into the evening.
-The best part about night skiing in Niseko is that the lights are so bright, you can even head into the trees.
-Rather than just one ski run, there are a number of slopes available for all levels of skiers, even moguls!
+The resort areas at Annupuri, Niseko Village and Hirafu all offer night skiing, so no matter where you have your home base you can continue skiing well into the evening.
+The best part about night skiing in Niseko is that the lights are so bright, you can even head into the trees (probably best for advanced skiers only).
+Rather than just one ski run, there are a number of slopes available for all levels of skiers and even moguls!
 Night skiing is open until 8:30PM daily.

-Steamboat Springs offers over 1,100 vertical feet of skiable terrain that is open for night skiing, making it a must-ski when on your ski vacation.
-The resort also boasts new lighting technology which assists with the skier experience and making those late night turns.
+Steamboat Springs offers over 1,100 vertical feet of skiable terrain that is open for night skiing, making it a must-do when on your ski vacation.
+The resort also boasts new lighting technology which assists with the skier experience in making those late night turns.
 There are 5 open trails accessible off the Christie Peak Express Chairlift, and available to all abilities.
-Our top recommendation is watching the stunning sunset from the top of the gondola before making some turns back down to the base.
+We highly reccomend watching the stunning sunset from the top of the gondola before making some turns back down to the base.
 Night skiing is open Thursday to Monday until 8:30pm.

 Our top pick in Switzerland for night skiing is St Moritz - The Corvatsch ski area in particular is home to the popular 'Snow Night', which takes place every Friday during the ski season.
 Take advantage of great snow conditions and ski over 4.2km of floodlit terrain well into the evening (up until 2am!).
 With a mix of blue and red terrain, it is a cruisy way to spend the evening among the moonlit mountains, and it is the norm to stop in at one of the restaurants or bars along the route (but be aware of intoxicated skiers on the way down!).